Ingrown Hair (cont.)

 Do ingrown hairs affect the entire body?

-Ingrown hairs most characteristically involve the beard, bikini area, and legs.
+Ingrown hairs most characteristically involve areas that are shaved, like the beard, bikini area, and legs.
 Other common locations of ingrown hairs include the face, neck, thighs, and buttocks.
 Although possible, it is rare to have ingrown hairs all over the body.
 Ingrown hairs do not affect the mouth, palms, vagina, or soles of the feet, as there are no hair follicles in these locations.

 How is an ingrown hair diagnosed?